 PCI stands for the Payment Card Industry.
-The Payment Card Industry Security Standards Council (the PCI SSC) was the organization formed by the Brands (Visa, MasterCard, Discover, American Express, and JCB) to create a set of minimum security standards to ensure the safe handling of credit card data.
+The Payment Card Industry Security Standards Council (PCI SSC, founded 2006) is the organization by the Brands (Visa, MasterCard, Discover, American Express, and JCB) to create a set of minimum security standards to ensure the safe handling of credit card data.
 That minimum set of security standards is called the Payment Card Industry Data Security Standards – PCI DSS.
 These standards must be adhered to by all merchants and anyone who collects, transmits, processes OR stores sensitive credit card information on behalf of merchants.

-All merchants are required to be compliant with the PCI DSS annually.
+All merchants are required to be compliant with PCI DSS every year.
 This includes merchants whose credit card processing is handled entirely by a 3rd party (also known as a Service Provider).

 PCI is not a government law – but if a merchant wants to process credit cards as a convenience to their customers, failure to abide by PCI and the Brands regulations can directly impact the merchant’s ability to do so - and have a very real impact to their business as a result.